-The District has received incentive funding for increasing instructional time as provided by the Incentives for Longer Instructional Day.
-This schedule presents information on the amount of instructional time offered by the District and whether the District complied with the provisions of Education Code Sections 46200 through 46206.
+This schedule presents information on the amount of instructional time offered by the District and whether the District complied with the provisions of Education Code Sections 46200 through 46208.
+During the year ended June 30, 2014, the District participated in the Longer Day incentive funding program.
+As of June 30, 2014, the District had not yet met its target funding.

-Districts must maintain their instructional minutes at either the 1982-83 actual minutes or the 1986-87 requirements, whichever is greater, as required by Education Code Section 46201.
 Through 2014-15, the instructional day and minute requirements have been reduced pursuant to Education Code Section 46201.2.

-WILLOWS UNIFIED SCHOOL DISTRICT NOTES TO SUPPLEMENTARY INFORMATION, continued JUNE 30, 2013
+WILLOWS UNIFIED SCHOOL DISTRICT NOTES TO SUPPLEMENTARY INFORMATION, continued JUNE 30, 2014